mpv-player/mpv/DOCS/man/input.rst

     was already included, its previous options are not reset before it is reparsed.

+``load-input-conf <filename>``
+    Load an input configuration file, similar to the ``--input-conf`` option.
+If the file was already included, its previous bindings are not reset before it is reparsed.

 ``load-script <filename>``
     Load a script, similar to the ``--script`` option.
 Whether this waits for the script to finish initialization or not changed multiple times, and the